Robert Oakeshott: Personal life

 Aside from a love of drinking, Oakeshott was renowned for hewing to a spartan regime.
 Ever supportive of others, he never found a companion for his own inner life.
 In his forties he briefly married Catherine Shuckburgh, but the marriage was quickly annulled by mutual consent.

 Until late in his life Oakeshott remained a regular contributor to The Spectator and The Economist, often writing reviews of books touching on Africa.
 In mid-2010 he suffered a stroke that forced him into institutional care, and he died a year later.
 He was survived by his twin brother Evelyn, his two sisters Helena and Rose, and seven nieces and two nephews.

 The Sunderland Home Care Associates have announced an annual Robert Oakeshott Award.
 His family and friends have created scholarships for African students in his name, and together with the Employee Ownership Association, have underwritten an annual Robert Oakeshott Memorial Lecture.
-In March 2013 the then Deputy Prime Minister Nick Clegg gave the inaugural inaugural lecture, in which he emphasised his government's commitment to employee ownership.
+In March 2013 the then Deputy Prime Minister Nick Clegg gave the inaugural memorial lecture, in which he emphasised his government's commitment to employee ownership.